labib147/Graph-Theory/README.md

 `npm init -y`

 This creates a `package.jason` file which initializes all dependecnies by default and you can modify those further as per your requirements.

+Afther than we need ABI of the token we are trying to extract data from.
+We are doing "USDT" for this example.
+We can go to the Etherscan website, find USDT token, go to its "Contract" and copy the ABI.
+Now create a folder in your own project, name it 'abi', create a file in that folder "USDT.json".
+Then paste the ABI in there and save the file.